pdtpartners/nix-snapshotter/README.md

 <summary>Answer</summary>

-Nixery exposes an API (in the form of an OCI registry) to dynamically build Nix-based images, but still uses the same layering strategy as upstream's `pkgs.dockerTools.buildImage` (see above).
-So Nixery suffers from the same inefficiency in duplication.
+Nixery exposes an API (in the form of an OCI registry) to dynamically build Nix-based images.
+It has an [improved layering design][nixery-layers] compared to upstream `pkgs.dockerTools.buildImage` but is still fundamentally a heuristics- based layering strategy (see above), so it still suffers from the same inefficiency in duplication.
 However, Nixery can totally start building nix-snapshotter images so we can have a Docker Registry that can dynamically build native Nix images.